krewast/youtube_video_id/README.md

     https://www.youtube.com/watch?feature=youtu.be&v=YQHsXMglC9A
     https://www.youtube.com/watch?v=YQHsXMglC9A#t=0m15s

 It's also not important whether a the url contains information about the protocol or not.
-The extract methods works with all of those:
+The extract methods works with all variants:

     youtube.com/watch?v=YQHsXMglC9A
     //www.youtube.com/watch?v=YQHsXMglC9A